zhujunqing1996/ysi_batch_prediction/README.md

 # ysi_batch_prediction
-Python codes that use SMILES/Name/CAS to fetch measured YSI and predicted YSI via an API
+This rerython codes that use SMILES/Name/CAS to fetch measured YSI and predicted YSI via an API The input is an excel called compounds.xlsx.
+The output is another excel called YSI results.xlsx.